jeffozzy/retail_transaction_analysis/README.md

 Unfixed Bugs

-    I could not effectively calculate the elasticity of price on a month to month basis.
     Time was the biggest factor in this as the timeframe I was given was not enough for this analysis.
-    I indetified economics gaps in my knowlegd and will have to go read up on economics theories again.
+    I indetified economics gaps in my knowlegde and will have to go read up on economics theories again.

 Development Roadmap

-    Challenges i faced included not grapsping enough knowledge of maniplulating a large dataset I plan to spend more time reading about Pandas and Numpy as well as ecomics theories
+    Challenges i faced included not grapsping enough knowledge of maniplulating a large dataset I was not Satisfied with the cleaning of my data
+    I plan to spend more time reading about Pandas and Numpy as well as ecomics theories